‘Mitchell’s playing is highly emotional and intellectually curious … very tender yet raw and passionate.’

 She has worked with many eminent conductors including Sir Andrew Davis, Yuri Temirkanov, Richard Hickcox, Emmanuel Krivine, Heinrich Schiff and Yan Pascal Tortelier.
 Abroad, Priya has worked with many orchestras including the Belgian Radio and Television Philharmonic, Sinfonia Varsovia, the Polish Chamber Orchestra, Polish Radio Symphony Orchestra, the Australian Chamber Orchestra, the Moscow Philharmonic Orchestra, and the Deutsche Sinfonie-Orchester.
 As a recitalist and chamber musician she has performed extensively at international music festivals including Schleswig-Holstein, Schubertiade Schwarzenberg, Kuhmo, Lockenhaus, Risør, Heimbach, Ravinia, Lugano, Cheltenham, Bath, Stavanger and Trondheim.

-This year sees the 18th anniversary of Priya’s highly acclaimed Oxford Chamber Music Festival with the British composer Sally Beamish in residence.
+This year sees the 20th anniversary of Priya’s highly acclaimed Oxford Chamber Music Festival.
 Her artistic directorship of this unusual and much acclaimed festival inspired The Daily Telegraph to call it ‘a musical miracle.’

 In the current season Priya performs Mendelssohn Violin Concerto D minor and Philip Glass violin concerto in Stockholm, Schumann Concerto in Düsseldorf, Mozart Concertos in Munich and Piazzolla’s Four seasons in Mecklenburg Vorpommern festival.
 She will also play several times at the Wigmore hall and return to the Kuhmo Chamber Music Festival amongst many others.